Skip to content

 Creating a database

-from fastapi_toolsets.db import create_database
+from fastapi_toolsets.db.testing import create_database

 SERVER_URL = "postgresql+asyncpg://postgres:postgres@localhost/postgres"